apache/hawq/pxf/README.md

 The PXF extensions library for HAWQ
 ===================================

-(c) Copyright 2014 Pivotal Software, Inc
+Copyright © 2014 Pivotal Software, Inc. All Rights reserved.

 Table of Contents
 =================